JustMog/lockStep/README.md

 - `lockStep.timeScale [default 1]`

-Causes update to be called more or less frequently to speed up or slow down the simulation ( 0.5 = half speed, 2 = double ) Interpolation between the more infrequent update()s must be used when drawing to achieve smooth results at low timeScales.
+Causes update to be called more or less frequently to speed up or slow down the simulation ( 0.5 = half speed, 2 = double )
+Interpolation between the more infrequent update()s must be used when drawing to achieve smooth results at low timeScales.
 Beware that a timeScale of 0 will stop update() being called at all!
 It must be reset from another callback in that case.

+- `lockStep.maxUpdateDebt [default 8]`

+Maximum number of timesteps the simulation is allowed to fall behind.
+Further steps will be skipped to catch up, causing slowdown but preventing a "death spiral"

 ```lua
 lockStep.breakdown(x, y, w, h, [alpha])